mp-sec/RARBG_sub_mover/README.md

 If you want to change this for your own PC, alter the cwd variable to have the path for the folder containing your media.

-Additionally, FileBot is a program that can be downloaded from SourceForge to automate the renaming for me.
-I suggest the same to others.
+Additionally, FileBot is a program that can be downloaded from SourceForge to automate the renaming for the subtitles file(s) and the video file for you.
+I suggest others to use it as well.
 Different versions of the program can be found from this link: https://sourceforge.net/projects/filebot/files/filebot/.